AshleyEvonne/AllStarCard/frontend/README.md

 HTTPS: Ensure the application is served over HTTPS to encrypt data in transit.

 Styling Improvements
-Responsive Design: Enhance the responsive design for better mobile experience.

 Accessibility: Improve accessibility by adding ARIA attributes and ensuring proper color contrast.
 Dark Mode: Implement a dark mode option using Tailwind CSS.
 Animation: Add subtle animations for better user experience (e.g., using libraries like Framer Motion).
 Additional Features
-Shopping Cart Functionality:

-Implement a full shopping cart with add, remove, and update quantity features.
-Add a checkout process.
 User Profiles:

 Allow users to create and edit profiles.
 Implement profile pictures and user settings.
+Allow users to upload & trade cards

 Product Reviews and Ratings:

 Allow users to leave reviews and ratings for products.
 Display average ratings on product cards.

 Search Functionality:

-Implement a search bar to find products easily.
+Enhance search bar to find products easier.
 Add filters for categories, price range, etc.

 Wishlist:

 Allow users to add items to a wishlist for future purchase.

 Order History:

-Implement an order history page for users to view their past purchases.
+Implement an order history page for users to view their past purchases/ winning bids.

 Related Products:

 Show related or recommended products on the single item view.

 Pagination or Infinite Scroll:

 Implement pagination or infinite scroll for the product list to improve performance with large datasets.